RandomNamer/DetectHomo/Readme.md

 ## About

-Here is a 100% Android app which checks if your device is running Huawei Harmony "OS" and try to get Some Class Infos using reflect APIs.
+Here is a 100% Android app which checks if your device is running Huawei Harmony "OS" and try to get some class infos using reflect APIs.

 ## Project for practising